Maximon9/mechcommit/README.md

 -   Open Visual Studio Code.
 -   Make sure you have a Git repository initialized in your workspace.
 -   Open the Git source control panel by clicking on the Git icon in the activity bar on the sidebar.
-    Start button
+    Run button
--   In the source control panel of top, click on the "Commit" icon button to start the automatic commit process.
+-   In the source control panel at the top, click on the "Commit" icon button to start the automatic commit process.
 -   The Auto Commit Master will start automatically committing files in the background Stop button
 -   while the extension is running, you can click on the "Stop" icon button to stop the automatic commit process.